METEO 3 Lesson 12 Images

 Text description of the dry entrainment image.

 The image illustrates cloud dynamics, focusing on the process of entrainment.
-It features three sections of a cumulonimbus cloud against a gradient blue sky.
-On the left, red arrows indicate warm bubbles of rising air, with blue arrows showing dry air being drawn in from the sides.
-A yellow box explains the process.
-In the center, the cloud is shown with internal arrows depicting a downdraft, described in a second yellow box.
-On the right, another cloud segment shows continued downdraft acceleration with blue arrows and annotations highlighting the drag of dry air.
-The ocean or horizon is visible at the bottom.
+It features three sections of a cumulonimbus cloud set against a gradient blue sky.
+On the left, red arrows show warm bubbles of rising air, while dark blue arrows indicate dry air being drawn in from the sides.
+A yellow box explains this process with the text: “Warm bubbles of rising air draw in dry air from the periphery of the cloud.
+This process is called entrainment.”

 dry mid-level air over the Middle East